Mac-Rsh/mr-library/document/device/pin/pin_EN.md

 Note:

-- You need to reconfigure the pin mode to external interrupt mode after setting the callback function to bind the callback function to the corresponding pin.
-So please set the callback function first before configuring the pin mode.
-And the callback function must judge the pin source is correct (for the case of external interrupt triggered on pins without binding, it will call the unbound callback function).
-- If the external interrupt is set without reconfiguring the callback function, it will use the previous result by default, and will not use the current device descriptor.
+- Before setting the external interrupt mode, you need to configure the callback function, otherwise, it becomes a callback-free interrupt.
 - Even if the PIN device is closed, the callback function will not be invalid until the pin is set to a common mode (external interrupts will be ignored when the PIN device is closed).

 ## Read PIN Device Pin Level